Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions: Experiments

-In this section, we conduct ablation studies to further verify the effectiveness of the new HD-VILA-100M dataset, and the proposed hybrid video encoder. \textbf{(1) Diversity of HD-VILA-100M.} We sample two video subsets from HD-VILA-100M with two million clip-text pairs for each.
-One subset only includes ``HowTo'' type, while the other consists of diversified and balanced categories sampled from the full dataset.
-As shown in Table~\ref{tab:ablation2}, compared with the ``HowTo'' dataset with limited semantics, our diversified pre-training dataset (indicated as ``Ours-720p'') helps to achieve higher performance in the MSR-VTT retrieval task, with relative \textbf{66.7\%} R@1 gains.
-We choose MSR-VTT zero-shot retrieval task for this ablation study, as it is the most widely-used evaluation task in video-language pre-training. \textbf{(2) High-resolution of HD-VILA-100M.} We downsample ``Ours-720p'' subset into lower resolutions (``Ours-360p''), and observed a significant drop with \textbf{29.1\%} relative decreases of R@1.
-Such evaluations demonstrate the superiority of the diversified categories and higher resolution of the proposed dataset. \textbf{(3) Numbers of high/low-resolution frames.} As the number of high/low-resolution frames used for video modeling often plays a key role in video pre-training, we adjust frame numbers and fine-tune the pre-training model in different settings.
+\paragraph{(2) High-resolution of HD-VILA-100M.} We downsample ``Ours-720p'' subset into lower resolutions (``Ours-360p''), and observed a significant drop with \textbf{29.1\%} relative decreases of R@1.
+Such evaluations demonstrate the superiority of the diversified categories and higher resolution of the proposed dataset.

+\paragraph{(3) Numbers of HR/LR frames.} As the number of high/low-resolution frames used for video modeling often plays a key role in video pre-training, we adjust frame numbers and fine-tune the pre-training model in different settings.
 As shown in Table~\ref{tab:ablation1}, high-resolution frames lead to significant increases compared with the setting only using low-resolution inputs.
 In particular, the setting of 1-HR \& 10-LR achieves the best performance, compared with 0-HR \& 10-LR (``0'' indicates that one branch is removed), and 1-HR \& 0-LR, which demonstrates the rationality of jointly modeling spatial and temporal features in our approach.